hlslibs/matchlib_connections/README.md

-Connections
+Matchlib Connections
 ========
-Connections is a SystemC library implementing latency-insensitive channels for use by high-level synthesis tools.
+Matchlib Connections is a SystemC library implementing latency-insensitive channels for use by High-Level synthesis tools.

-Doxygen-generated documentation can be found [here](https://NVlabs.github.io/matchlib/).
-Additional documentation on the Connections latency-insensitive channel implementation can be found in the [Connections Guide](doc/connections-guide.pdf).
+Documentation on the Connections latency-insensitive channel implementation can be found in the [Connections Guide](doc/connections-guide.pdf).

 Connections has been used as a component of the [MatchLib](https://github.com/NVlabs/matchlib) hardware component library.
 For more documentation about compiling and running Connections components, see the MatchLib documentation.